Skip to contents

 a <- fun1()

-cat(a) # Warning: cat(fun1()) create a additional layer of environment.
+cat(a) # Warning: cat(fun1()) creates an additional layer of environment.

 #> SOME VARIABLES OF THE CHECKED ENVIRONMENT UNNAMED ARE ALSO PRESENT IN :